LucaDiba/switchbot-client/README.md

   </a>
 </p>

-> A JavaScript client for SwitchBot 1.1 APIs with built-in TypeScript types.
+> A JavaScript client for SwitchBot 1.1 APIs with built-in TypeScript types.<br />
+> This package supports both ESM and CommonJS.

-## Install
+## Installation

+Install the package using your preferred package manager:

 ```sh
 npm install @lucadiba/switchbot-client